mebeim/aoc/2020/README.md

 Sweet!
 Hopefully the code we wrote is robust and simple enough to allow for easy modifications in the next days.
 Assuming things will not get very weird...
 I hope not.
+*A posteriori note: this turned out to be the only VM puzzle this year.*

 Day 9 - Encoding Error